nutanix-japan/Consolidated_Storage_Bootcamp_Material/files_deploy/files_deploy.rst

    .. figure:: images/1.png

    For the purpose of saving time, the Files has already been uploaded to your cluster.
-Files binaries can be downloaded directly through Prism or uploaded manually.
+Files binaries can be downloaded directly through Prism Element > :fa:`cog` > Upgrade Software menu (option to uploaded manually is present as well).

    .. figure:: images/2.png